medizininformatik-initiative/cord-dq-checker/README.md

 # cordDqChecker
-`CordDqChecker` is a Tool for data quality assessment and reporting in CORD
+`CordDqChecker` is a Tool for data quality assessment and reporting in [`CORD-MI`](https://www.medizininformatik-initiative.de/de/CORD)

+## Local Execution
-## Run cordDQCherker to genrate data quality reports
+To analyse your data quality locally go to folder `./Local` and run `cordDqChecker.R` to genrate data quality reports.

 The skript `cordDqChecker.R` reads data from FHIR server or CSV and Excel files.
 The path varialbe specifies which dataset should be imported.
 For Example you can define your path as following: